-Feb.
-11, 2020 – Northport NY – After 17 years, Kim Wilson has rejoined M.C.
+July 2, 2020 – Northport NY – After 17 years, Kim Wilson has rejoined M.C.
 Records for his upcoming and 7th solo release, Take Me Back.
 The recording is Kim’s first solo release in three years.
-Look for a late spring, worldwide release.
+The new record will come out on October 9 world-wide!
 In 2001 and 2003, M.C.
 Records released Smokin’ Joint & Lookin’ For Trouble, both were nominated for Grammy Awards.

 For the last 17 years I have had fond memories of working with Mark Carpentieri at M. C. Records.
 When we met prior to the, award winning, Big Jack Johnson BBQ sessions I was very impressed with his positive productivity.
 He runs a tight ship and is always working very hard on your behalf.
 I’m looking forward to our journey on this next record and thanks for welcoming me back aboard! – Kim Wilson

 Over the last 10 years, Kim has been the go-to harmonica man and has recorded sessions with legendary Rock musicians Eric Clapton, Peter Frampton and Mark Knopfler to name a few.

 Kim Wilson has been the voice and soul of the Texas band The Fabulous Thunderbirds.
 He’s also an accomplished solo recording artist, and in the minds of many people, the greatest harmonica player performing today.